apache/arrow/docs/source/developers/crossbow.rst

 The following guide depends on GitHub, but theoretically any git server can be used.

+If you are not using the `ursacomputing/crossbow <https://github.com/ursacomputing/crossbow>`_ repository, you will need to complete the first two steps, otherwise procede to step 3:

 1. `Create the queue repository`_

 2. Enable `TravisCI`_, `Appveyor`_, `Azure Pipelines`_ and `CircleCI`_